lanecki-fo-pub/thesis-master/src/method.md

 \begin{figure}[h]
 \centering
 \includegraphics[width=0.64\textwidth]{fig/morse-sample-1296.pdf}
 \caption{The Morse decomposition of a combinatorial multivector field obtaining by sampling the right-hand side of (\ref{eq-classical}) in 1296 points.
-The Morse set representing the repelling point is encapsulated by the set in khaki, and the Morse set representing the unstable orbit in brown.}
+The Morse set representing the repelling point is encapsulated by the set in khaki, and the Morse set representing the unstable orbit in brown.
+Own work.}
 \label{fig-sample-ds-morse}
 \end{figure}